Pishacha: Legend

 "Wenn nun das Ritual für das Opfer fehlte oder nicht vollständig durchgeführt worden sei, bleibt die Seele des Toten (jiva) auf unbestimmte Zeit Gefangene und ist nicht in der Lage, sich der Befreiung durch den Tod zu erfreuen.
 Dann verwandelt sie sich in eine pisaca - ein Wesen, das nicht imstande ist zu essen oder zu trinken, verformt sich und wird blind, leidet schrecklich, sucht aber instinktiv nach Lebenden.")

-Pāṇini, in his Aṣṭādhyāyi, described the pishacha as a "warrior clan".
-In the ancient literature, the Dardic people in the north of Kashmir were referred to as "Pishacha" and Dardic languages were called Paiśāci.
+In ancient literature, the Dardic people in the north of Kashmir were referred to as "Pishacha" and Dardic languages were called Paiśāci.
 They are said to have been descendants of Prajāpati Kaśyapa.

-The famous BrihatKatha which contain a vast collection of Indian legendary tales, written by writer Gunadhya in the 7th-century in Paisachi langiage.
+The famous Brihatkatha which contain a vast collection of Indian legendary tales, written by writer Gunadhya in the 7th-century in Paisachi langiage.

 Thailand

 In the Royal Institute Dictionary, the Thai term "ปิศาจ" (pisat), from Sanskrit, pishacha, is defined as "ghost" (ผี).
 Although not strictly Thai ghosts, the Pishacha appear in some stories in Thai folklore.
 They are among the spirits from the Hindu-Buddhist tradition in Thailand and are also represented in some Buddhist temple paintings.